james-willett/james-willett.com/content/posts/scala/scala-basics/3-functional-programming/anonymous-functions/index.md

 val doubler = (x: Int) => x * 2
 ```

-It instantiates a new `Function1`, with the `override def apply` which takes an Int `x`, and returns `x * 2`.
+It instantiates a new `Function1`, with the `scala±override def apply` which takes an Int `x`, and returns `scala±x * 2`.

 This is syntactic sugar for the _function type_ code.
 It is called an _anonymous function_, or a **lambda**.

 The lambda is a value which is an instance of `Function1`.
-The type of our `val doubler` we can see in the IDE by hovering over it is `Int => Int`.
+The type of our `scala±val doubler` we can see in the IDE by hovering over it is `scala±Int => Int`.
 So we could actually explicitly declare it as such:

 ```scala
 val doubler: Int => Int = (x: Int) => x * 2
 ```

-Given that we have declared `doubler` as the type `Int => Int` we can actually remove the `(x: Int)`, and let it be matched by the compiler:
+Given that we have declared `doubler` as the type `scala±Int => Int` we can actually remove the `scala±(x: Int)`, and let it be matched by the compiler:

 ```scala
 val doubler: Int => Int = x => x * 2
 ```

-If the compiler already knows that doubler should be an `Int => Int` , it will assume that the expression will match the types.
-So `x` will be an Int, and the return value will be `x * 2` , and all the types will match.
+If the compiler already knows that doubler should be an `scala±Int => Int` , it will assume that the expression will match the types.
+So `x` will be an Int, and the return value will be `scala±x * 2` , and all the types will match.

 ## Lambda Functions with Multiple Parameters